Elie Wiesel Memorial House: A museum with a message

 A few family photos and Jewish artifacts offer a portrait of the Jewish community before the war.
 Other simple displays in text, charts, photos, and maps recount the whole series of events leading up to and including the deportation of the Jewish community: their forced toil in labor battalions and other restrictions placed on them, and their confinement in small ghettos.

 In the small backyard, a carved stone declares that this is a memorial to the Jewish victims from Northern Transylvania-Maramures.
-The rest of the space is filled with a plain concrete Star of David set into gravel.
+The rest of the space holds a plain concrete Star of David set into gravel.
 A few park benches around its perimeter are presumably meant for quiet contemplation.

 There is so much to be done, there is so much that can be done.
 One person – a Raoul Wallenberg, an Albert Schweitzer, Martin Luther King, Jr. – one person of integrity can make a difference, a difference of life and death.
 As long as one dissident is in prison, our freedom will not be true.
 As long as one child is hungry, our life will be filled with anguish and shame.
 What all these victims need above all is to know that they are not alone; that we are not forgetting them, that when their voices are stifled we shall lend them ours, that while their freedom depends on ours, the quality of our freedom depends on theirs.